mantidproject/mantid/docs/source/algorithms/Abins2D-v1.rst

 Abins2D is a plugin for Mantid which allows scientists to generate theoretical inelastic neutron scattering spectra (INS) in 2-D :math:`(|\mathbf{q}|,\omega)` space, accounting for the limitations of real-world measurements.

-The intensity is calculated in the "almost-isotropic" incoherent powder-averaging approximation, as used in the 1-D Abins algorithm.
+The intensity is calculated in the "almost-isotropic" incoherent powder-averaging approximation, as used in the 1-D :ref:`Abins` algorithm.
 Different 2-D INS instruments may be selected, along with instrument parameters (incident energy, chopper settings) that determine the accessible :math:`(|\mathbf{q}|,\omega)` region and energy resolution.
 More information about the implemented working equations can be found :ref:`here <DynamicalStructureFactorFromAbInitio>`.